MicrosoftDocs/power-automate-docs/articles/desktop-flows/automation-web.md

 Power Automate provides various HTTP actions to allow users to communicate directly with web resources, such as web pages, files, and APIs, without the need of a web browser.

 > [!NOTE]
-> You can find a list with all the available HTTP actions in [HTTTP actions reference](actions-reference/web.md).
+> You can find a list with all the available HTTP actions in the [HTTTP actions reference](actions-reference/web.md).

 ### Downloading web resources